-16. RULES COVERING SPECIAL OPERATION AT VANCOU-VER, B. C.
+11. RULES COVERING SPECIAL OPERATION AT VANCOU-VER, B. C.

 National Harbor Board Railway are joint users of G. N. Ry. tracks at Vancouver, B. C. between Water front and connection with G. N. Ry. main line North of the roundhouse.
 Also North leg of wye from main line switch to connection with C. N. Ry. in the G. N. Ry.
-South yard, all of which is located in Vancouver Yard limits.
+South yard, all of which is located in Vancouver Vard limits couver Yard limits.